REHABILITATION COUNSELING PROGRAM

 Career Placement rates

-Of the 15 Rehabilitation Counseling graduates from 2015-2017, six (6) are employed in the state-federal vocational rehabilitation program, three (3) are employed in the area of substance abuse, one (1) is employed in the behavioral health field, one (1) is employed in community rehabilitation programs, two (2) are employed in corrections, and one (1) is employed in Veteran Affairs.
-One gradutate from May of 2017 is still seeking employment.
+Of the 9 Rehabilitation Counseling graduates from 2017-2018, one (1) is employed in the state-federal vocational rehabilitation program, two (2) are employed in the area of substance abuse, four(4) are employed in the behavioral health field, one (1) is employed in community rehabilitation programs, and one (1) is employed in a higher education disability support program.

 Program attrition/retention rates

-A rehabilitation counseling student initiating a course of graduate study in The College of Graduate and Continuing Education will be eligible for a guaranteed tuition rate based on the initial academic term for a total of three calendar years.
+A rehabilitation counseling student initiating a course of graduate study at the Univesity of Scranton will be eligible for a guaranteed tuition rate based on the initial academic term for a total of three calendar years.
 In order to be eligible for this program, the student must maintain and successfully complete a total of at least nine graduate credit hours per year.
 As long as this requirement is satisfied, the guaranteed rate can continue for a period not to exceed 36 months from the date of initial enrollment.
 If the student does not satisfy the above requirements, or the 36 month limit is exceeded, the student will be charged tuition at the current academic year's rate.
-The 2016-2017 AY tuition rate is $757 per credit.
-The 48 credit degree is estimated at $36,336.
-There are five (5) graduate assistantships that students can apply for.

 The Pennsylvania Department of State, Bureau of Professional and Occupational Affairs State Board of Social Workers, Marriage and Family Therapists, and Professional Counselors is the state body responsible for licensing professional counselors.
 PA recognizes the CACREP accredited Rehabilitation Counseling program and the Certified Rehabilitation Counselor exam as part of the requirements for licensure.